kevindublin/write/README.md

-# write
+# Write
-static json to consume as API
+static jsons used to consume like an API